Anonymous0perator/Hydrogen/README.md

 # Hydrogen
-Project V1
+Project V1 - Book search engine:

-New search engine:
+## Hydrogen

-Hydrogen: Hydrogen is a book search engine, It is accurate than other book search engines.
+Hydrogen is a book search engine, It is accurate than other book search engines.
 It searches over 100K+ informations and gives you the right book that you were finding for.
 Some how If you don’t know your book title, you can search a word to find your book that you needed.
 Introduction: Hydrogen is more than book search engine, It is part of your life.
 A way to make your life simpler.
 Connection between old technology and new.
 Languages:  JavaScript, MySQL, HTML, CSS, (ElectronJS) JavaScript: The main system.
 MySQL: DataBase for username and password, books and etc HTML: Basic design for the application.
 CSS: Advanced design for application.